noacs-io/audit-filters-ofi-performance/Study-plan.md

 =======
 Setting 5 Describe the setting, locations, and relevant dates, including periods of recruitment,

 Karolinska University Hospital is classified as a Trauma level I hospital.
 Every year around 1500 patients receive treatment at the hospital.
 If a patient case results in team activation it is added to the Karolinska trauma registry.
 If no team activation occurred but the patient had ISS>9 retrospectively it is also included in the registry.
 The Karolinska trauma registry is a subset of the national registry, the Swedish Trauma registry (SweTrau).
+The registry includes data on vital signs, times, injuries, and interventions as well as patient demographics according to the European consensus statement, the Utstein template

-Karolinska trauma registry also contains a care quality database which contains specific audit filters and OFIs that are determined in M&M conferences
+Karolinska trauma registry also contains a care quality database which contains specific audit filters and OFIs that are determined in M&M conferences through consensus decision.
+M&M conferences are attended by all professionals involved in trauma care. surgeons, neurosurgeons, orthopedics, anesthesiologists, nurses, and radiologists.

+This process of determining OFIs unfolds in multiple stages, characterized by escalating levels of scrutiny.
+Notably, instances of mortality are directly referred to the multidisciplinary conference, where, in addition to assessing OFIs, a determination is made regarding whether the fatality was preventable or potentially preventable, a classification also falling under the purview of OFIs.

+From 2014 to 2017 there was an effort put forward in identifying adverse outcomes which where unrelated to mortality, the review process underwent subsequent refinement and formalization during the study period.
+During this period each trauma patient case underwent individual assessments by a specialized trauma nurse in order to identify potential OFIs.
+It was, however not until 2017 in which this procedure was formalized and it became standardized to incorporat a prelimanary individual evaluation by a specialized trauma nurse upon data registration in the trauma registry and the trauma quality database.
+The trauma quality data underwent screening via audit filters, and all cases falling outside the criteria delineated by these filters, along with those trauma patients flagged by the nurse during the initial review for possible care failures, were subjected to a secondary review by two specialized nurses.
+Subsequent identification of a potential OFI during this second review prompted a comprehensive evaluation of the respective trauma patient's case.

-M&M conferences are attended by all professionals involved in trauma care. surgeons, neurosurgeons, orthopedics, anesthesiologists, nurses, and radiologists. exposure, follow-up, and data collection
+exposure, follow-up, and data collection
 (a) Give the eligibility criteria and the sources and methods of selection of participants.
 Describe methods of follow-up